quicwg/base-drafts/draft-ietf-quic-transport.md

 The end of the packet is determined by the Length field.
 The Length field covers both the Packet Number and Payload fields, both of which are confidentiality protected and initially of unknown length.
-The size of the Payload field is learned once the header protection is removed.
+The length of the Payload field is learned once header protection is removed.
 The Length field enables packet coalescing ({{packet-coalesce}}).

 ## Short Header Packet {#short-header}